-EXAMPLE: The British Regulars player places 2 and 4 into New York City, which is occupied by 2 i and 2 i.
+EXAMPLE: The British Regulars player places 2 and 4 into New York City, which is occupied by 2 and 2.
 The British Units may not move into Prince Town, as they are immediately engaged in Battle.

 PLACING ALLIED UNITS: If you use an Event Card to place Units that do not belong to your Faction, you must still have at least 1 Unit in the Area to form an Army there.